JimDesu/basis-lang/spec.md

 For unobligated values both are ordinary stores; the ownership semantics activate only when the stored value carries an obligation.

 **Down-stack is a borrow by default; ownership travels by binding an argument by name.** A positionally bound argument is a borrow — it lends without transferring, and is the unmarked common case.
-Binding an argument *by name* at the call site, however, uses the same two arrows as a lateral store, with the same meanings: `foo: x <- bar` binds parameter `x` to `bar` and *moves ownership* into the call — the down-stack counterpart of productive output, used to hand a freshly built resource to a constructor or factory that will incorporate it — while `foo: x <<- bar` binds by name but passes a *non-owning view*, the caller retaining ownership.
-The determination is thus the call site's, not the callee's signature: the same parameter may be borrowed at one call, consumed at another, and aliased at a third, by the provenance of what is passed and the form of its binding (§3.14).
+Binding an argument *by name* at the call site, however, uses the same two arrows as a lateral store, with the same meanings: `foo: x <- bar` binds parameter `x` to `bar` and *moves ownership* into the call — the down-stack counterpart of CREATE output, used to hand a freshly built resource to a constructor or factory that will incorporate it — while `foo: x <<- bar` binds by name but passes a *non-owning view*, the caller retaining ownership.
+The determination is thus the call site's, not the callee's signature: the same parameter may be borrowed at one call, owned at another, and aliased at a third, by the provenance of what is passed and the form of its binding (§3.14).

+**The moved-from source survives as a view.** A `<-` moves ownership: the destination owns iff the source did, and the source becomes a non-owning **view** of the value wherever it now lives — turning `uninit` only if the value has been **finalized** (a finalizing discharge consumed it, §10.4).
+A lateral store (`dest <- src`) leaves `src` viewing the value now in `dest`; a down-stack by-name `<-`, on its success edge, leaves the source viewing the re-homed value.
+The source is `uninit` exactly where finalization made the value provably gone — a `~` parameter, which finalizes on both edges, or a non-`~` failure edge whose safety-net default is itself finalizing — and a view everywhere else, including a non-`~` failure edge whose default is non-finalizing and leaves the value live.
+A surviving view is readable, but its validity is bounded by the value's storage outlasting the read: a view that provably outlives its owner's ceiling is rejected statically (§7.21), and the data-dependent remainder is the dangling-view footgun (Appendix I, A2) — the same hazard a deliberately-installed `<<-` view carries, now reachable through a moved-from name.
+Throughout, the single-owner invariant and *disposed exactly once* are untouched — one owner at a time, a view fires no duty, and the duty fires once at the owner's lifetime end.

+A by-name `<-` into a **READ** parameter is legal, but it moves the obligation into a binding the callee only reads: if that obligation's default is finalizing, the value is consumed at the callee's frame end while the caller is left holding a surviving view that then dangles.
+The language does not yet treat this case precisely — the compiler **warns** on it and permits it for now.

 Transfer is eager — ownership moves at call entry, not on the callee's success.
-On a callee failure the value does not return to the caller: the callee's frame discharges it, its default firing unless the callee arranged otherwise, and the caller's slot is `uninit` thereafter.
-This is a deliberate relaxation of failure atomicity for the consumed argument, the inverse of a productive output not being committed on failure.
+On a callee failure the value does not return to the caller as an owner: ownership already left at entry, and the callee's frame discharges the obligation, its default firing unless the callee arranged otherwise.
+The caller's slot is then left per the rule above — `uninit` if that discharge finalized the value, a surviving view if it did not — and in neither case is it restored to its pre-call owning state, a deliberate relaxation of failure atomicity that is the inverse of a CREATE output not being committed on failure.

 The callee needs nothing for any of this — no signature change, no static knowledge that an invocation transferred ownership.
-The obligation's runtime anchor rides in at entry and re-homes into the callee's frame, and the callee handles whatever arrived through its own stores, its own productive return, or its frame-end firing of the default.
-This mirrors a caller that receives an escaped obligation through productive output and likewise needs no static knowledge of it: static tracking lives only in the frame that currently holds the obligation, and the runtime anchor carries it across every boundary.
+The obligation's runtime anchor rides in at entry and re-homes into the callee's frame, and the callee handles whatever arrived through its own stores, its own CREATE return, or its frame-end firing of the default.
+This mirrors a caller that receives an escaped obligation through CREATE output and likewise needs no static knowledge of it: static tracking lives only in the frame that currently holds the obligation, and the runtime anchor carries it across every boundary.
 The mismatches fall on the ceded side — lending to a callee that secretly keeps the value is a dangling capture (§10.14), and transferring to a callee that does not keep it simply discharges the obligation at the callee's frame end.

 **Consequences.** Because ownership is set by the operation and not the declaration, a field's owning-ness is a per-instance, potentially path-dependent fact, carried by the per-instance anchor (§10.13) and set by whichever store last reached it.
 A reader of an object declaration cannot tell from a field's type whether it owns or merely references an obligated value; that is inferred from the store sites.
 This is the deliberate trade of static documentation-at-the-declaration for freedom from multiplying datatypes by intended usage.
 Overwriting a field that owns an obligation fires the outgoing owner's discharge before the new value lands.

-**Owned-field discharge order is unspecified.** When an object retires, its owned fields are discharged.
-The object's own discharge may assume every field is still valid, but the order in which the fields are discharged — and hence the order of any cascade each sets off — is implementation-dependent, and a program must never rely on it.
-Where one field's correct disposal depends on another, the dependent step is performed explicitly in the object's own discharge, where all fields are still valid, rather than entrusted to the automatic order.
+**Owned fields are discharged explicitly, in a chosen order.** Retirement fires an object's own obligation but never its owned fields' (§10.16), so there is no implementation-dependent field order for a program to rely on or be surprised by.
+The object's finalizer discharges the obligated fields, in whatever order it chooses, in the window where every field is still valid — so a field whose correct disposal depends on another is simply sequenced there, explicitly.

 **Recursive structures.** A list or tree stores its forward edges with `<-` (the parent owns its children) and its back edges with `<<-` (non-owning).
 The ownership graph is acyclic by construction.
-The distinction prevents the obvious double-discharge at the declaration level but does not detect runtime ownership cycles — a cycle of owning edges produces a retirement loop, a programmer error the typechecker does not attempt to catch.
-Inherently cyclic structures must break the owning cycle before retirement propagates, the natural mechanism being to clear the variant holding the owning edge (§10.15) before the containing object retires.
+The distinction prevents the obvious double-discharge at the declaration level but does not detect runtime ownership cycles — a cycle of owning edges produces a non-terminating finalization chain, a programmer error the typechecker does not attempt to catch.
+Inherently cyclic structures must break the owning cycle before finalization propagates, the natural mechanism being to clear the variant holding the owning edge (§10.15) before the containing object retires.

 ### 10.12 Deferred Default on Escape

 When an obligated value escapes, its discharge travels with it and fires the default sink at the eventual owner's lifetime termination — unless an explicit discharge against the value pre-empts the default first, in this frame or a later one.
 This firing names no sink and supplies only the obligated value; the originating scope is gone, so none of its bindings remain to furnish other arguments.
 The default is the safety net: it fires at the obligation's lifetime termination if and only if no explicit sink was ever called against the value, and any explicit call — wherever the value has come to rest — pre-empts it.

-The transfer-out events extend the analysis of §10.5 with one row: ownership transfer of the obligated value out of the scope (productive return, `<-` into a longer-lived owner, or passing to a consuming-marked argument) records `discharged` for this scope, and the obligation re-homes to the new owner.
+The transfer-out events extend the analysis of §10.5 with one row: ownership transfer of the obligated value out of the scope (CREATE return, `<-` into a longer-lived owner, or passing to a consuming-marked argument) records `discharged` for this scope, and the obligation re-homes to the new owner.
+The source slot's disposition follows §10.11: the two transfer events — a CREATE return and a `<-` into a longer-lived owner — leave the source a surviving view of the re-homed value, while passing to a consuming-marked argument finalizes it and leaves the source `uninit`.
 A `<<-` store transfers nothing.
-Overwriting a `default-pending` obligated slot that has not been transferred ends the value's lifetime in that slot and fires its default at the overwrite point.
+Overwriting an `obligated` slot that has not been transferred ends the value's lifetime in that slot and fires its default at the overwrite point; overwriting a `discharge-pending` slot fires its scheduled sink there instead.

+This safety net is also what fires on the **failure edge** of a non-`~` by-name `<-` call: transfer is eager (§10.11), so the value re-homed into the callee at entry, and on the callee's failure its lifetime terminates at that frame's end — the default firing there unless the callee discharged it explicitly first.
+The caller's moved-from slot is then left per §10.11's surviving-view rule — `uninit` if that default is finalizing, a surviving view if not (§10.4) — and is never restored to its pre-call owning state.

 ### 10.13 Representation and Cost